Asymptotic Value of Monitoring Structures in Stochastic Games: Monotonicity of the Limit SSE Payoff Set

 In each period, the team observes a public signal $y \in Y$ that is informative about the total effort in the current period, which is distributed according to $f(\cdot|t, s, k) \in \Delta(Y)$.
 Note that one agent's deviation to shirking is indistinguishable from any other agent's deviation to shirking.

 We focus on pure strategy SSE.\footnote{If $u(k,s)$ and $f(\cdot|t,s,k)$ are linear in $k$ at each $s$, it is without loss of generality to restrict attention to pure strategies to obtain the maximum score for $\mathcal{P}(\lambda; \Pi)$ in any direction $\lambda$.
-See Lemma 4.1 of \cite{FL_1994_JET} for a related result.} Thus, we compare the value of monitoring structures based on $P$-weighted garbling with respect to the full-effort profile and the no-effort profile.
-Thus, $A' = \{0, N\}$, where we use the total number of effort $0$ and $N$ to represent the no-effort profile and the full-effort profile.
+See Lemma 4.1 of \cite{FL_1994_JET} for a related result.} Thus, we compare the value of monitoring structures based on $P$-weighted garbling with respect to two symmetric action profiles: full-effort and no-effort.
+Hence, in the following, we use the total number of effort $0$ and $N$ to represent the no-effort profile and the full-effort profile respectively and denote $A' = \{0, N\}$.